 Getting to the city

 Taxis are the only direct transport from the airport to the city.
 Make sure to take a government licensed taxi with a fare conversion chart as unlicensed taxis are known to overcharge travellers.
 The Mumbai Suburban Railway Network consists of three lines, namely the Western, Central and Harbour Lines; all of which connect to various parts of the city.
-The closest station to CSIA's Domestic Terminal 1 is called Vile Parle, which is located in Santa Cruz, while the nearest station to International Terminal 2 is Andheri, located in Sahar.
-Both stations may be reached via a quick bus or taxi trip from the airport.
+The closest station to Terminal 1 (Vile Parle), is located in Santa Cruz, while the nearest station to Terminal 2 (Andheri) is located in Sahar.
+Both may be reached via a quick bus or taxi trip from the airport.
 Buses also travel between the airport and the nearby railway stations of Vile Parle and Andheri.
 Catch bus 312 in Terminal 1 and bus 321 in Terminal 2 to reach these stations respectively.
 Auto Rickshaws are also available at Domestic Terminal 1 for transfers to public transport.

 +91 (0)22 2615 6500, Terminal 1: +91 (0)22 2615 6600, Terminal 2: +91 (0)22 2682 9000